AUSAXS/AUSAXS/README.md

  * Optional argument of q-values to calculate I(q) for - this would remove the necessity of splicing in the IntensityFitter
  * Take a closer look at the form factor
  * Convert `a` to a more sensible output (units)

+## Body:
+ * Consider removing hydration_atoms, they're not supposed to be used anyway

 # Dependencies
 Maybe bundle them somehow to make it easier to install?